geopandas/geopandas/doc/source/docs/user_guide/spatial_indexing.rst

 Thankfully, the spatial index allows for further filtering based on the actual geometry.
-In this case, the tree is first queried as above but afterwards, each of the possible hits is checked using a set predicate.
+In this case, the tree is first queried as above but afterwards, each of the possible hits is checked using a spatial predicate.

 .. ipython:: python